jhanschoo/writerite/frontend-next/components/README.md

-* `./core` contains components useful during SSG, SSR, and in the browser.
+* `./core` contains components and hooks useful during SSG, SSR, and in the browser.
-* `./browser` contains components meant for use only in the browser.
+* `./browser` contains components and hooks meant for use only in the browser.